-Uncorrected Misstatements
+Corrected and Uncorrected Misstatements

 Professional standards require us to accumulate all misstatements identified during the audit, other than those that are clearly trivial, and communicate them to the appropriate level of management.
+Management has corrected all such misstatements.
+In addition, none of the misstatements detected as a result of audit procedures and corrected by management were material, either individually or in the aggregate, to the consolidated financial statements taken as a whole.
 The attached schedule summarizes uncorrected misstatements of the consolidated financial statements.
-Management has determined that their effects are immaterial both individually and in the aggregate, to the consolidated financial statements taken as a whole.
+Management has determined that their effects are immaterial, both individually and in the aggregate, to the consolidated financial statements taken as a whole.